Funnel TES

 Instructions on how to install Funnel can be found here

-This installs the latest release candidate at the time of writing v0.11.7-rc.12.
+This installs the latest release candidate at the time of writing v0.11.12.

 The ports Funnel runs on can be configured in the next step, if needed for configuring a reverse proxy.